|

 The bill would have allowed a physician to defend the use of a D&X procedure if "the partial-birth abortion was necessary to save the life of the woman upon whom it was performed, and no other form of abortion would suffice for that purpose."
 [In most cases, a hysterotomy could be performed.
 However, it is major surgery, involves much higher infection risks to the woman, and can have a severe negative impact on future pregnancies.]
 Senate hearings were held, starting in mid 1995-NOV.
 An enormous amount of conflicting and mutually exclusive testimony was given (US Senate Hearing Report 104-260).
 As in war, truth is often the first casualty in controversial religious topics:

 These people are experts.
-Some are obviously not telling the truth.
+Some appear to be either not telling the truth, or unaware of reality.
 Further, it seems certain that many were consciously lying in order to promote their religious or political positions.
 Pro-choice groups lobbied Congress to modify the bill so that it would allow the procedure in those rare cases where the woman needed a D&X in order to avoid very serious, permanent health problems.
 Senator Boxer (1995-DEC-7) proposed an amendment that would have allowed D&Xs "after viability where, in the medical judgment of the attending physician, the abortion is necessary to preserve the life of the woman or avert serious adverse health consequences to the woman."
 Ex-Surgeon General C Everett Koop said that this amendment was a "complete sham" It would "not outlaw a single one of the thousands of partial-birth abortions performed each year."
 1 Dr. Koop appears to believe that all D&Xs are done to avoid serious adverse health consequences to the woman or to save her life.
 This amendment was defeated.
-The House bill was passed in late 1995 with votes 288-139 and 286-139, largely with Republican party support.
+The House bill was passed in late 1995 with votes 288 to 139 and 286 to 139, largely with Republican party support.
 The Senate passed the bill 54-44 on 1995-DEC-7.
 President Clinton wrote of having "studied and prayed about this issue...for many months," of finding the procedure "very disturbing," and of seeking "common ground...that respects the views of those -- including myself -- who object to this particular procedure."
 He indicated that if there were a provision in the bill like Senator Boxer had proposed, that he would have signed it into law.
 But he felt that too many women would be disabled or have their long term health seriously damaged if the bill were made law.
 Because it would not "allow women to protect themselves from serious threats to their health," he vetoed the bill on 1996-APR-10.
 An attempt to overturn the presidential veto passed in the house but failed in the Senate.
 The vote was 57 to 41 in favor of passage, which was short of the 2/3 majority vote required to override a presidential veto.
-Pro-life forces have consistently misrepresented the President's stand by incorrectly stating that the President wanted very late term D&Xs to be legal for simple "health" reasons.
+Some in the pro-life movement have consistently misrepresented the President's stand by incorrectly stating that the President wanted very late term D&Xs to be legal for simple "health" reasons.
 The term "health" had been defined by the courts very broadly, to include suicidal ideation, depression, etc. In fact, he wanted a clause to protect women from:

 In 1997-MAY, two D&X bills were introduced into the Senate.